superlinked/superlinked/docs/reference/common/parser/data_parser.md

             to define their custom mapping logic.

     Raises:
-        InitializationException: Parameter `schema` is of invalid type.
+        InvalidInputException: Parameter `schema` is of invalid type.

     ### Ancestors (in MRO)